Tristafua/Tristafua.github.io/_pages/about.md

 ## 🔥 News {#news}
 - 2026.06: 🎉 Congratulations!
 A paper I contributed to was accepted by Cancer Research.
-- 2026.05: 🎉 Congratulations！I successfully passed my Master's thesis defense.
+- 2026.05: 🎉 Congratulations!
+I successfully passed my Master's thesis defense.
 - 2026.05: 🎉 Congratulations!
 A paper I contributed to was accepted by Science Advances.
 - 2025.12: 🎉 Congratulations!
 A paper I contributed to was accepted by iScience.